Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 Already, in recent months, Trump has threatened to impose tariffs of up to 60 percent on Chinese goods and 25-percent tariffs on items from Mexico and Canada.

-Trump criticises EU
+Trump criticises European Union

 The president, however, reserved special ire for the EU, which he accused of imposing cumbersome regulations and attacking US businesses.